kubesphere/website/content/en/docs/v3.3/faq/observability/logging.md

 Currently, KubeSphere doesn't support the integration of Elasticsearch with X-Pack Security enabled.
 This feature is coming soon.

-## How to modify the log data retention period
+## How to set the data retention period of logs, events, auditing logs, and Istio logs

+Before KubeSphere v3.3.0, you can only set the retention period of logs, which is 7 days by default.
+In KubeSphere v3.3.0, apart from logs, you can also set the data retention period of events, auditing logs, and Istio logs.

 You need to update the KubeKey configuration and rerun `ks-installer`.